 Duration: Approx. 2 hours

 A series of four short modules designed to inform and prepare you to be involved in health and medical research which can be completed at any time.
-You’ll need to complete the online modules before attending the workshop.
+This online training is a prerequisite for the Consumers in Research workshop.

 Consumers in Research workshop